SimplyTim/Bloodline-Web-App/README.md

 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/SimplyTim/Bloodline-Web-App)

 # Bloodline Web Application
 A Progressive Web Application which serves to essentially sensitize and encourage users to donate blood.
+This is the back end portion of a blood donation web application that uses RESTful API to obtain data and generate operations on that data.

 ## Requirements
 jinja2==2.11.2